 Hubby knows that I have a serious pizza addiction, and that I don’t get out of the house much all week.
 So he spoils me that way.
 I am a blessed woman.
 But wait, I need to get to the point…

 We’re always on the lookout for inexpensive ways to do something fun, educational, and special.
 So I love finding an especially good, clean, and decent DVD or documentary to watch, especially if they’re oldies or little-known films.
-And because I’m sure you’d like learning about them too, I’ll include them in my Saturday Spotlight posts!
+And because I’m sure you’d like learning about them too, I’ll try to include them from time to time!

 Hidden in Silence Movie